Meiguro/simplyjs/README.md

 element.animate({ position: pos, size: size });
 ````

+Animations are queued when `Element.animate` is called multiple times at once.
+The animations will occur in order, and the first animation will occur immediately.

-When calling animate, the new values save immediately to the [Element].
+When an animation begins, its destination values are saved immediately to the [Element].

+`Element.animate` is chainable.

 #### Element.animate(field, value, [duration=400])